petsc/petsc/doc/manual/ksp.rst

 One can run with ``-info :pc`` and grep for ``PCGAMG`` to get statistics on each level, which can be used to see if you are coarsening at an appropriate rate.
-With smoothed aggregation you generally want to coarse at about a rate of 3:1 in each dimension.
-Coarsening too slow will result in large numbers of non-zeros per row on coarse grids (this is reported).
-The number of non-zeros can go up very high, say about 300 (times the degrees-of-freedom per vertex) on a 3D hex mesh.
+With smoothed aggregation, you generally want to coarse at about a rate of 3:1 in each dimension.
+Coarsening too slowly will result in large numbers of non-zeros per row on coarse grids (this is reported).
+The number of non-zeros can go up very high, say about 300 (times the degrees of freedom per vertex) on a 3D hex mesh.
 One can also look at the grid complexity, which is also reported (the ratio of the total number of matrix entries for all levels to the number of matrix entries on the fine level).
 Grid complexity should be well under 2.0 and preferably around :math:`1.3` or lower.
-If convergence is poor and the Galerkin coarse grid construction is much smaller than the time for each solve then one can safely decrease the coarsening rate.
+If convergence is poor and the Galerkin coarse grid construction is much smaller than the time for each solve, one can safely decrease the coarsening rate.
-``-pc_gamg_threshold`` :math:`-1.0` is the simplest and most robust option, and is recommended if poor convergence rates are observed, at least until the source of the problem is discovered.
-In conclusion, if convergence is slow then decreasing the coarsening rate (increasing the threshold) should be tried.
+``-pc_gamg_threshold`` :math:`-1.0` is the simplest and most robust option and is recommended if poor convergence rates are observed, at least until the source of the problem is discovered.
+In conclusion, decreasing the coarsening rate (increasing the threshold) should be tried if convergence is slow.

-**A note on Chebyshev smoothers.** Chebyshev solvers are attractive as multigrid smoothers because they can target a specific interval of the spectrum which is the purpose of a smoother.
+**A note on Chebyshev smoothers.** Chebyshev solvers are attractive as multigrid smoothers because they can target a specific interval of the spectrum, which is the purpose of a smoother.
 The spectral bounds for Chebyshev solvers are simple to compute because they rely on the highest eigenvalue of your (diagonally preconditioned) operator, which is conceptually simple to compute.
-However, if this highest eigenvalue estimate is not accurate (too low) then the solvers can fail with and indefinite preconditioner message.
+However, if this highest eigenvalue estimate is not accurate (too low), the solvers can fail with an indefinite preconditioner message.
 One can run with ``-info`` and grep for ``PCGAMG`` to get these estimates or use ``-ksp_view``.
 These highest eigenvalues are generally between 1.5-3.0.
-For symmetric positive definite systems CG is a better eigenvalue estimator ``-mg_levels_esteig_ksp_type cg``.
-Indefinite matrix messages are often caused by bad Eigen estimates.
-Explicitly damped Jacobi or Krylov smoothers can provide an alternative to Chebyshev and *hypre* has alternative smoothers.
+For symmetric positive definite systems, CG is a better eigenvalue estimator ``-mg_levels_esteig_ksp_type cg``.
+Bad Eigen estimates often cause indefinite matrix messages.
+Explicitly damped Jacobi or Krylov smoothers can provide an alternative to Chebyshev, and *hypre* has alternative smoothers.

-**Now am I solving alright, can I expect better?** If you find that you are getting nearly one digit in reduction of the residual per iteration and are using a modest number of point smoothing steps (e.g., 1-4 iterations of SOR), then you may be fairly close to textbook multigrid efficiency.
-Although you also need to check the setup costs.
+**Now, am I solving alright?
+Can I expect better?** If you find that you are getting nearly one digit in reduction of the residual per iteration and are using a modest number of point smoothing steps (e.g., 1-4 iterations of SOR), then you may be fairly close to textbook multigrid efficiency.
+However, you also need to check the setup costs.
 This can be determined by running with ``-log_view`` and check that the time for the Galerkin coarse grid construction (``MatPtAP()``) is not (much) more than the time spent in each solve (``KSPSolve()``).
-If the ``MatPtAP()`` time is too large then one can increase the coarsening rate by decreasing the threshold and using aggressive coarsening (``-pc_gamg_aggressive_coarsening <N>``, squares the graph on the finest N levels).
-Likewise if your ``MatPtAP()`` time is small and your convergence rate is not ideal then you could decrease the coarsening rate.
+If the ``MatPtAP()`` time is too large, then one can increase the coarsening rate by decreasing the threshold and using aggressive coarsening (``-pc_gamg_aggressive_coarsening <N>``, squares the graph on the finest N levels).
+Likewise, if your ``MatPtAP()`` time is short and your convergence If the rate is not ideal, you could decrease the coarsening rate.

-PETSc’s AMG solver is constructed as a framework for developers to easily add AMG capabilities, like a new AMG methods or an AMG component like a matrix triple product.
+PETSc’s AMG solver is a framework for developers to easily add AMG capabilities, like new AMG methods or an AMG component like a matrix triple product.
 Contact us directly if you are interested in contributing.

-It is possible but not recommended to use algebraic multigrid as a "standalone" solver, that is not accelerating it with a Krylov method.
+Using algebraic multigrid as a "standalone" solver is possible but not recommended, as it does not accelerate it with a Krylov method.
 Use a ``KSPType`` of ``KSPRICHARDSON``
 (or equivalently `-ksp_type richardson`) to achieve this.
-Using ``KSPPREONLY`` will not work since it only applies a single cycle of multigrid.
+Using ``KSPPREONLY`` will not work since it only applies a single multigrid cycle.

 Adaptive Interpolation
 ``````````````````````